openresty/lua-nginx-module/README.markdown

 ngx.header[HEADER_NAME]
 -----------------------

-Set/add response headers.
+Set/add/clear response headers.
 Underscores (_) in the header names will be replaced by dashes (-).

     ngx.header.content_type = 'text/plain';
     ngx.header["X-My-Header"] = 'blah blah';

+Setting a slot to nil effectively removes it from the response headers:

+    ngx.header["X-My-Header"] = nil;

 ngx.exec(uri, args)
 ----------